We're here to help with all of your technology needs!

 I have a problem.
 Whom do I call?

-You can ask for help at the ITS Help Desk on the main floor of the library.
-If no one is available, please reach out to the Help Desk at firstname.lastname@example.org or x5544 from a campus phone or 847-735-5544 from off campus or from a cell phone.
+You can ask for help at the ITS Service Desk on the main floor of the library.
+If no one is available, please reach out to the Service Desk at firstname.lastname@example.org or x5544 from a campus phone or 847-735-5544 from off campus or from a cell phone.

 Q: What programs and equipment are available for student use on campus?